-- 13.24 In Chapter 2 we considered Sternberg's experiment on the time it takes to report whether a test stimulus was part of a prior stimulus display.
+- 13.22 In Chapter 2 we considered Sternberg's experiment on the time it takes to report whether a test stimulus was part of a prior stimulus display.
 The independent variables were the number of stimuli in the display (1, 3, or 5) and whether the test stimulus had been included in the display (Yes or No).
-The data are found in RxTime.dat on the Web site (www.uvm.edu/~dhowell/methods).
+The data are found in RxTime.dat on the website (www.uvm.edu/~dhowell /methods8/DataFiles/Tab13-22.dat).
 This is a two-way analysis of variance.
-Run the analysis and interpret the results, including mention and interpretation of effect sizes. - 13.25 Use any statistical package to run the two-way analysis of variance on Interval and Dosage for the data in Epineq.dat.
-Compare the results you obtain here with the results you obtained in Chapter 11, Exercises 11.28-11.30. - 13.26 In Exercise 11.30 you calculated the average of the nine cell variances.
-How does that answer compare to the $MS{error}$ from Exercise 13.25? - 13.27 Obtain the Tukey test for Dosage from the analysis of variance in Exercise 13.25.
-Interpret the results. - 13.28 The data for the three-way analysis of variance given in Table 13.14 are found on the Web.
+Run the analysis and interpret the results, including mention and interpretation of effect sizes. - 13.23 Use any statistical package to run the two-way analysis of variance on Interval and Dosage for the data in Epineq.dat on the Web site.
+Compare the results you obtain here with the results you obtained in Chapter 11, Exercises 11.28-11.30. - 13.24 In Exercise 11.30 you calculated the average of the nine cell variances.
+How does that answer compare to the MS{error} from Exercise 13.23? - 13.25 Obtain the Tukey test for Dosage from the analysis of variance in Exercise 13.23.
+Interpret the results. - 13.26 The data for the three-way analysis of variance given in Table 13.14 are found on the Web.
 They are named Tab13-14.dat.
 The first three entries in each record represent the coding for A (Experience), B (Road), and C (Conditions).
 The fourth entry is the dependent variable.
-Use any analysis of variance package to reproduce the summary table found in Table 13.14c. - 13.29 Using the data from Exercise 13.28, reproduce the simple effects shown in Table 13.14. - 13.30 A psychologist interested in esthetics wanted to compare composers from the classical period to composers from the romantic period.
+Use any analysis of variance package to reproduce the summary table found in Table 13.14c. - 13.27 Using the data from Exercise 13.26, reproduce the simple effects shown in Table 13.14. - 13.28 A psychologist interested in esthetics wanted to compare composers from the classical period to composers from the romantic period.
 He randomly selected four composers from each period, played one work from each of them, and had 5 subjects rate each of them.
 Different subjects were used for each composer.
 The data are given below.
 (Note that this is a nested design.)
 Run the appropriate analysis of variance.

-Class ical Per riod Romantic Period
+Classica al Period Romantic Period

 Composer A В С D Ε F G Н

-12 2 10 15 21 10 9 8 12
+12 10 15 21 10 9 8 12

 14 9 18 17 11 12 7 14

 15 10 16 16 9 7 11 9

-11 .
-12 18 18 8 15 12 7
+11 12 18 18 8 15 12 7

 16 13 17 17 13 8 8 8

-13.31 An educational researcher wanted to test the hypothesis that schools that implemented strict dress codes produced students with higher academic performance.
+13.29 An educational researcher wanted to test the hypothesis that schools that implemented strict dress codes produced students with higher academic performance.
 She randomly selected 7 schools in the state with dress codes and 7 schools that had no dress code.
-She then randomly selected 10 students within each school and noted their performance on a standardized test.
+She then randomly selected 10 students within each school and noted their performance on a standard-ized test.
 The results follow.